 Prez Paul Podcast

-Nazareth University President Dr. Beth Paul talks with faculty, staff, students, and community members on topics centered around Nazareth’s mission.
+Nazareth University President Dr. Beth Paul talks with faculty, staff, students, alumni, and community members on topics centered around Nazareth’s mission.

 Listen on iTunes